Red Kite Reintroductions in the Iberian Peninsula

 A committee of 12 experts (from the UK, Spain, Austria and Italy) reviewed the feasibility study and endorsed the project.

-Addressing the Threats
+Addressing the threats

 Establishing strategies and measures to protect against existing threats is key to the success of this project and was therefore a vital component of the feasibility study.
 The red kites in the project area face very similar threats to the species on a global scale.
 However, the study identified the following key threats, specific factors and protection measures on a local level.